The CONTACT ZONE responds in a multidimensional way to the different situations with the components light, vegetation, and encounter.

 enliven public spaces bringing form and structure into the consciousness of the general public.
 As they are connected with each other, “Fernfuehler” can also play, and can influence the behaviour of these other “Fernfuehler” (or of the people sitting on them).
 The town-planning interest lies in enlivening urban spaces for passers-by and making these spaces able to be changed.
 Instead of providing seating in public spaces as permanently fixed architecture, mobile groups of seats are provided which communicate with each other, thereby discovering, through experimentation, the optimal arrangement of elements in the space.
 Planning from the bottom-up is brought to bear here, instead of planning from on high, so involving the user in the process of shaping public space.

-all possible states of fernfuehlers
+all possible states of fernfuehlerssensory system of fernfuehlers

 “Fernfuehler” are seating options that can be moved around at will.
 The seats are modular.
 They can be brought together to form ensembles, or they can stand alone.
 By pulling out their backrests they can be transformed into spatial elements, or, with the backrest pushed in, they can just be seats.
+“Fernfuehler” detect what other “Fernfuehler” (or the people sitting on them) are doing.
+And they can react to what the other ones are doing.
+They are tough and unpretentious.
+They like people’s company as they always move in their direction.
+They can hear.
+When you call them, they come.

 Everything that “Fernfuehler” do can be observed in a small computer game.
 A worm’s eye view displays the area where the “Fernfuehler” are located as a network of nodes.

-can be manipulated by people playing with the “Fernfuehler” on the handheld computers’ displays or on the projected video screen.
+The birds-eye view of the setting can be made publicly visible for anyone on a hand held computer by passers by who are in the area.
+The network structure’s nodes, which represent the local arrangement of “Fernfuehler”, can be manipulated by people playing with the “Fernfuehler” on the handheld computers’ displays or on the projected video screen.
 In this way people can control the paths that the seats follow in the area where they are located.

 Is software art a further stage of conceptual art?
 Works by Dan Graham (“Poem Schema”, 1966 – 1969) or Sol Lewitts Wall drawings, together with his ‚sentences on conceptual Art‘ support this understanding.
 Tilman Baumgaertel draws a line in his paper ‚EXPERIMENTAL SOFTWARE’ from the instruction of lewitts concepts (which are meant to be machines) to the computers from today.
 But the software we are writing today is not looking for a crafts man executing our will, but for users who have more degrees of freedom in their behavior.
 Software art today is more something inbetween the programmer and the user.